 So perhaps I was just thinking of more excuses to eat chorizo when I developed this recipe.
 Having two strong leads of kale and chorizo, I added in feta and yogurt to give balance to the big boys.

-This is quite the versatile spread to put on a fresh baguette for a nice app or slide in between your chicken sandwich to spruce it up, or better yet, use it as a zesty bed under seared scallops.
+This is quite the versatile spread to layer on a fresh baguette for a nice app.
+You can also slide it in between your chicken sandwich to spruce it up, or better yet, use it as a zesty bed under seared scallops.
 See, winter doesn’t have to be so bad!

 Smoky Kale Chorizo Spread

 - 1/2 large yellow onion

 - 8 ounces dinosaur kale

 Add chorizo to a large frying pan over medium heat, breaking up the sausage as you go.
 Sauté chorizo until cooked through, approximately 15 minutes.
 Remove chorizo from pan and set aside.
 Discard all but one teaspoon of the grease from the pan.